cloudcmd/blog/_posts/2014-08-29-cloud-commander-v1.2.0.md

 As you can see `appCache` was removed, and `Directory Storage` and `Buffer` was added.
 `Directory Storage` was enabled by default, but now it could be disabled.
 This option adds ability to store directory listings to `localStorage`.
-But not everybody things it's useful, so now can rule it whenever you like :).
+But not everybody thinks it's useful, so now can rule it whenever you like :).

 ## New Menu